 Alliance of Women Film Journalists Top 100 Films List—The AFWJ selected its top-100 film list in response to the fact that the nominees for the American Film Institute's 2007 list included very few films directed by women.

 American Film Institute 100 Years… 100 Laughs—The AFI lists top American comedies.
-There is also a list of nominees in a PDF file via the Internet Archive.
+There is also a list of nominees in a PDF file from the Internet Archive.

-American Film Institute 100 Years… 100 Thrills—The AFI presents the top American thrillers in a list that leans toward the mainstream taste.
+American Film Institute 100 Years… 100 Thrills—The AFI presents the top American thrillers.
 The list has a very loose definition of "thriller" that includes Casablanca (1942) and The Godfather (1972).
-There is also a list of nominees in a PDF file via the Internet Archive.
+There is also a list of nominees in a PDF file from the Internet Archive.

 American Film Institute 100 Years… 100 Passions—The AFI presents top American romantic films.
-There is also a list of nominees in a PDF file via the Internet Archive.
+There is also a list of nominees in a PDF file from the Internet Archive.

 American Film Institute 100 Years… 100 Cheers—The AFI presents the most inspiring films in another list.
-There is also a list of nominees in a PDF file via the Internet Archive.
+There is also a list of nominees in a PDF file from the Internet Archive.

 American Film Institute 100 Years… 100 Movies - 10th Anniversary Edition—The AFI decided to update its list of the best American films of all time.
-It resulted in a very strongly mainstream list.
-There is also a copy of the ballot in a PDF file via the Internet Archive.
+There is also a copy of the ballot in a PDF file from the Internet Archive.

-American Society of Cinematographers 100 Milestone Films in Cinematography of the 20th Century—Members selected the best photographed films from the 20th century.
+American Society of Cinematographers 100 Milestone Films in Cinematography of the 20th Century—Members selected the best photographed films from the 20th century in a mainstream list.

 Associação Brasileira de Críticos de Cinema [Brazilian Association of Film Critics] 100 melhores filmes brasileiros [100 best Brazilian films]—Prestents the results of a critics poll of the top Brazilian films.
 There are also lists of the best Brazilian documentaries and best Brazilian animated films.
 These sites are in Portuguese.

-A Band Apart Greatest Films—The results of a poll of "125 film critics, bloggers, journalists and several directors from 18 countries."
+A Band Apart Greatest Films—The results of a poll of "125 film critics, bloggers, journalists and several directors from 18 countries" is a mainstream/highbrow list.

 BBC Culture The 100 greatest American films—A mainstream list is the result of a poll of 62 film critics.